-Family Ties - an article about Alexandrya Eaton's most recent project is featured in the 2017 Spring "Billie" publication by Christina Thomson
+Family Ties - an article about one of Alexandrya Eaton's projects is featured in the 2017 Spring issue of Billie, written by Christina Thomson.

 "Drya's large canvas is the smartest purchase we've ever made for our home.
 It is the centrepiece of our living room and it brightens the space to this day."

 "I'm always astounded at how she seems to paint these bouquets almost simplistically, and yet they are so full of energy.
 I just wish I had more walls so I could get more of them!"